willangley/advent-of-code/2020/README.md

 If you're running in the included devcontainer:

-1. Open the notebook.
-Run it to install `ipykernel`.
-1. Open a Terminal
-1. Install dependencies: `$ pip install numpy pandas scikit-learn ipywidgets`
 1. When you're ready to provide real input, launch the notebook with `$ jupyter notebook`, since the Upload widget isn't visible within VS Code.